cascadia-cookbooks/iptables/README.md

 This cookbook will install and configure iptables for **IPv4**.
 This cookbook only supports Ubuntu 14.04 and 16.04.

-**Warning**: Without setting any iptable rules, this cookbook will fail by default.
+**WARNING**: Without setting any iptable rules, this cookbook will fail by default.
 This is to prohibit iptables from locking us out.
 Ensure you can access the node after a Chef run by adding some rules to use.
 See the first example under Usage.

-*NOTE:* The rules template for this cookbook does _not_ block outbound traffic.
+*NOTE*: The rules template for this cookbook does _not_ block outbound traffic.
 Only inbound.
 If you require blocking outbound traffic, you will need to create a rule for it.